 - Face masks are optional while outdoors at the event

-- Face masks will be required in Profound Decisions tents and IC buildings when not public speaking or eating or drinking unless exempt
+- Face masks are encouraged in Profound Decisions tents and IC buildings when not public speaking or eating or drinking unless exempt

 - Groups may require people to wear face masks in their tents - you must follow the guidance set by the owners of the tent

-- You must make sure you bring your own face mask - free masks will not be readily available
+- You must make sure you bring your own face mask - masks will not be readily available on site

 Wearing a face mask is optional while outdoors at Empire, but we will support all players who choose to wear one if they wish to do so.
 In terms of costume, medical face masks are covered by our rules for accessbility aids.
 We will not be providing an in-character explanation for masks, and participants should discreetly ignore this element of the game as far as reasonably possible.
 Criticism of other participants for wearing face masks is not permitted.

-You will be required to wear a face mask when you are in a Profound Decisions communal tent or structure with one or more sides and a roof, unless you are mask-exempt.
-This includes the GOD tent, the Conclave, the Acadamy, Senate, Military Council, the Hub, our encounter tents, and when ordering from the bar at Anvil.
-We will raise some of the tent walls on our tents to increase the ventilation - if we are able to raise all the sides then we will do so.
-You do not have to wear a face mask while in any Profound Decisions tent or structure that has no walls on any sides.
-Participants may remove face masks while eating or drinking, and while public speaking to address a large group of players, such as when addressing Conclave or Senate.
+You are encouraged to wear a face mask when you are in a Profound Decisions communal tent or structure with one or more sides and a roof, unless you are mask-exempt.
+This includes the GOD tent, the Conclave, the Academy, Senate, Military Council, the Hub, our encounter tents, and when ordering from the bar at Anvil.
+We will raise some of the tent walls on our tents to increase the ventilation.

-Anyone playing merrow or another lineage whose lineage trappings may interfere with wearing a face mask is encouraged to change their phys-rep or go without that part of their phys-rep for the events while this policy is in place, in line with our regular rules.
-If your character has any additional non-lineage physrepping on the face this may be omitted while the mask rules remain in place.
+Anyone playing merrow or another lineage whose lineage trappings may interfere with wearing a face mask is encouraged to change their phys-rep or go without that part of their phys-rep, in line with our regular rules.
+If your character has any additional non-lineage physrepping on the face this may be omitted while employing a mask.
 If it is a magical mark, such as Freezing Brand of Irremais, it can be moved to the forearm or similar location.